 In fact, I'm going to pause for effect here.

-A technology project's odds of success are inversely proportional to the number of customizable settings in version 1 of that product.
+A technology project's odds of success are inversely proportional to the number of customizable settings in the first version of that product.

 Whisper resisted for weeks the idea of adding even a settings page.
 We finally HAD to add one as Apple asked us to allow username customization, so we did so.
 Contrast this to many of the proposals I get each week with 20 to 25 ways to configure e-mail alerts and push notifications.
 Quite honestly, no iPhone carrying human has the emotional and mental bandwidth to think deeply about your alert preferences, and that is one of the reasons I'm not cynical about humanity's prospects.
 Do we need a lot of customizable settings for the first version of our app?
 The answer is always NO.